DeepSOIC/Part-o-magic/README.md

 # Install

-If you are on FreeCAD 0.21 - just install master branch of Part-o-magic with addon manager:
+If you are on FreeCAD 0.21 or 0.20 - just install master branch of Part-o-magic with addon manager:

 1. Launch FreeCAD.
 2. In menu, pick Tools->Addon Manager.